 Tree pollen season runs late March to mid-May.
 Grass pollen — the most common trigger — peaks mid-May to July.
 Weed pollen runs end of June through September.
 Some people get symptoms from mould spores outside these windows.

-A GP can prescribe stronger options — including steroid nasal sprays, prescription-only antihistamines, steroid eye drops, or short courses of oral steroids for severe flares.
+A GP can arrange stronger options — including steroid nasal sprays, stronger antihistamines, steroid eye drops, or short courses of oral steroids for severe flares.
 We can also check whether you're taking your current medication correctly — technique matters for nasal sprays.

 Yes — uncontrolled hay fever is a common trigger for asthma flares.
 If you have both, treating the hay fever properly usually improves asthma control too.
 Tell your GP if your reliever use has gone up during pollen season.

-Yes — if a prescription is appropriate after your consultation, we send it to your pharmacy straight after the call.
+Yes — if treatment is appropriate after your consultation, we arrange it with your pharmacy straight after the call.
 Most people pick up their medication the same day.

 Video or in-clinic, 15 minutes.
 Your GP takes a focused history, examines you, and explains what they think is going on.